turingschool/gear-up/privilege_and_empathy.markdown

 ## Background

 Privilege refers to the advantages that individuals and groups are afforded in systems of power (communities, organizations, countries, families, etc.).
-Often, conversations about privilege become ones where stark lines are drawn between "haves" and "have-nots"; we're aiming for a slightly different discussion today, where we'll focus on how privilege and marginalization affect our relationships with each other how we can navigate these dynamics to work better together.
+Often, conversations about privilege become ones where stark lines are drawn between "haves" and "have-nots"; we're aiming for a slightly different discussion today, where we'll focus on how privilege and marginalization affect our relationships with each other and how we can navigate these dynamics to work better together.

 ## Session Overview